Chaisson Lemoine Family Dentistry

 • Enlist our help if necessary.
 We would be happy to encourage your child by explaining what could happen to their teeth if they do not stop sucking their thumb.

-Sleep Apnea and Snoring
+Sleep Apnea & Snoring Appliances

 Sleep apnea is a common / serious sleeping disorder that occurs when regular breathing is interrupted during sleep.
 Snoring is common for those with sleep apnea but sleep apnea is not a problem for everyone that snores.